BeamMW/docs-gitbook/core-tech/BEAM-Mining.md

 # How can you help?
 * Want to help developing Beam mining infrastructure?
 Have GPU development skills or experience with mining pools?
 Write to us at mining@beam.mw.
 Fair compensation will be offered to qualified developers.
-* Own a mining farm and want to mine Beam at launch?
-Join Beam Mining community on Telegram or contact us at mining@beam.mw.
+* Own a mining farm and want to mine Beam?
+Join Beam Mining community on [Telegram](https://t.me/BeamMiners) or contact us at mining@beam.mw.